 Current environmental issues affecting the South African people: lack of important arterial rivers or lakes requires extensive water conservation and control measures; growth in water usage outpacing supply; pollution of rivers from agricultural runoff and urban discharge; air pollution resulting in acid rain; deforestation; soil erosion; land degradation; desertification; solid waste pollution; disruption of the fragile ecosystem has resulted in significant floral extinctions.

-Google maps South Africa
+Google Maps South Africa

 The capital and other divisions